 The leading senior constable’s death was one of a string of police suicides; according to Fairfax Media, more than 40 police officers have taken their own lives since 1990 in Victoria alone.

-magazine, Gary Taylor – an HR director with personal experience in the aftermath of a workplace suicide – identified suicide and mental health as “a growing phenomenon”.
+Speaking to HRD magazine, Gary Taylor – an HR director with personal experience in the aftermath of a workplace suicide – identified suicide and mental health as “a growing phenomenon”.

 “Although global suicide numbers are relatively small, suicide is considered the leading cause of violent death in many countries,” he said.

 In the US, almost 100 people of working age commit suicide daily.
 Meanwhile, data from the Australian Bureau of Statistics show that suicide figures in Australia have reached a ten year high, with seven successful attempts daily.